 Learn more about Magento 2 PWA in our article: Key New Features of Magento 2: Why Migrate & What to Know

 A PWA community-driven list of PWA stats provides data and precise figures on the use of the PWA tech in different business fields.
 It also collects best progressive web app examples and shows how apps that switched from native and cross-platform to PWA consistently improve performance.

 Below are 7 projects that have made it to the tops by shifting to PWA.
 Get inspired.

 This beauty giant was among the first ecommerce companies to change their strategy and rebuild the website as PWA.
 As a result, the company saw a 17% conversion boost and a 51% increase in mobile sessions.
 The time until the page is interactive fell by 84%.

-A UK clothing brand and a part of ASDA Walmart, George has upgraded its mobile experience by building a progressive web app.
+A UK clothing brand and a part of ASDA Walmart, George has upgraded their mobile experience by building a progressive web app.
 This decision has brought a 31% increase in mobile conversions and added 20% more to page views per visit.

 The leading online source of dropshipping products AliExpress has transformed its website into a PWA, leading to 104% of new users who now visit twice as many pages per session.
 The time spent per session has increased by 74% on all browsers.

 A British fashion and beauty retailer Debenhams has gained a 40% increase in mobile revenue and a 20% increase in conversions after switching to a progressive web app ecommerce solution from maintaining a native app.